How to Perform CPR on Your Dog: A Life-Saving Guide

 #2 Check for Responsiveness

 Once the dog is in a safe environment, check for responsiveness by gently tapping the dog's shoulder and calling their name.
 Observe their breathing, and if they are not responding or breathing abnormally, it's time to initiate CPR.
+If you're raising a young dog, it's also helpful to review how to raise a puppy so you're familiar with healthy baseline behavior.

 #3 Establish Airway and Check Breathing